ASendellPrice/IIB-rtd/docs/source/glossary.rst

    **Example usage:**
    *“A near-miss occurred when two samples were swapped, but the error was caught during the procedure.”*

+   .. admonition:: **💻 Bioinformatics translation**
+      :class: tip

+      As above

+      **Example usage:**
+      *“A near-miss occurred when an outdated HIV resistance database was nearly used, which would have missed a clinically relevant variant in a sample, but the issue was detected before reporting results.”*

 .. dropdown:: Noise